neoforged/Documentation/docs/concepts/sides.md

 This boolean check will be your most used way to check sides.
 Querying this field on a `Level` object establishes the  **logical** side the level belongs to: If this field is `true`, the level is running on the logical client.
 If the field is `false`, the level is running on the logical server.
 It follows that the physical server will always contain `false` in this field, but we cannot assume that `false` implies a physical server, since this field can also be `false` for the logical server inside a physical client (i.e. a singleplayer world).

 Use this check whenever you need to determine if game logic and other mechanics should be run.
-For example, if you want to damage the player every time they click your block, or have your machine process dirt into diamonds, you should only do so after ensuring `#isClientSide` is `false`.
+For example, if you want to damage the player every time they click your block, or have your machine process dirt into diamonds, you should only do so after ensuring `#isClientSide()` is `false`.
 Applying game logic to the logical client can cause desynchronization (ghost entities, desynchronized stats, etc.) in the best case, and crashes in the worst case.

 :::tip
 This check should be used as your go-to default.
 Whenever you have a `Level` available, use this check.
 :::

-### `FMLEnvironment.dist`
+### `FMLEnvironment#getDist()`

-`FMLEnvironment.dist` is the **physical** counterpart to a `Level#isClientSide()` check.
+`FMLEnvironment#getDist()` is the **physical** counterpart to a `Level#isClientSide()` check.
 If this field is `Dist.CLIENT`, you are on a physical client.
 If the field is `Dist.DEDICATED_SERVER`, you are on a physical server.

 #### `@Mod`